Life As an Architectural Drafter

 Systems Analysis: Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.

-There were about 99,600 jobs for Architectural Drafter in 2016 (in the United States).
+In the United States, there were 99,600 jobs for Architectural Drafter in 2016.
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Architectural Drafter by 2026.
-There will be an estimated 9,500 positions for Architectural Drafter per year.
+Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.

 The states with the most job growth for Architectural Drafter are Utah, Nevada, and Florida.
 Watch out if you plan on working in Vermont, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.